 As a staff member: This plan increases professional development opportunities that center around diversity and implicit bias for staff members.
 Action items also include diversity and inclusion trainings, the creation and promotion of mentorship programs and centralizing access to campus resources available to staff.

 Q: What is the timeframe for implementing the You Belong Here plan?

 A: This plan is designed as a three-year plan.
 However, there is no strict timeframe for implementing the various components.
 Many of the items included are already in place at the university, and the plan calls for continuing and strengthening these existing efforts.
 There are still other efforts that will likely take more than three years.
 There will be annual impact reports created to document progress.

 Q: Where is the funding coming from to carry out the You Belong Here plan?

 A: There are many different university sources of funding for this plan, many of which are included in the current university budget.
 There has been no firm dollar amount placed on the implementation of the plan.
-Conversations with campus communities and stakeholders involved in the process of implementation will happen over the spring and summer; goals and metrics will be announced in the Operational Plan to be released in fall 2022.
+Conversations with campus communities and stakeholders involved in the process of implementation will happen over the spring and summer.

 Q: Will this plan actually impact campus climate and culture?

 A: We hope so.
 The overall goals are to reduce inequities in the student academic and social experience and to foster a more welcoming campus climate and culture in which all views and backgrounds are better understood and respected.
 In addition to the student experience, this aspirational plan will address campus climate and culture for all in the campus community, including staff, faculty, alumni and constituents beyond the campus.
 The annual impact reports will provide updates on which goals have been completed and, once completed, the reports will track benchmarks and then change over time.

 Q: How can I learn more about DEI work across campus?